SQLDrivenAbdul/NYC-TAXI-PIPELINE/README.md

 **Introduction**
 <p align="justify">
-The goal of this project is to develop and implement a SQL-based data pipeline, that ingest, transform, and aggregate the  NYC Yellow Taxi data for the year 2024.
-The datasets consist of month-by-month operational data on yellow taxi trips.
-It has 20 columns that describes operations of the taxis in 2024, the columns include vendorID, trip_start_datetime, trip_end_datetime, fare_amount among others that can be used to uncover insights and track trends.
+The goal of this project is to develop and implement a SQL-based data pipeline, that ingest, transform, and aggregate NYC Yellow Taxi data for the year 2024.
+The dataset consist of month-by-month operational data on yellow taxi trips.
+It has 20 columns that describes operations of the taxis in 2024, the datasets columns include vendorID, trip_start_datetime, trip_end_datetime, fare_amount among others that can be used to uncover insights and track trends.
 <p>